karel-brinda/samsift/README.rst

 SAMsift
 =======

-SAMsift is a program for filtering and enriching alignments in SAM/BAM format using Python expressions.
-It can be used for advanced filtration and tagging.
+SAMsift is a program for advanced filtering and tagging alignments in SAM/BAM format using Python expressions.

 Getting started